dmotz/trystero/README.md

 ### `getOccupants(namespace)`

-Returns a promise that resolves to a list of user ids present in the given namespace.
+Returns a promise that resolves to a list of user IDs present in the given namespace.
 This is useful for checking how many users are in a room without joining it.